xiaofandev/EmojiAnywhere/README.md

 ### 🎨 Features

-- 📚 **Extensive Emoji Library**: Access a comprehensive collection of emojis, including the latest Unicode releases, ensuring you always have the perfect emoji at hand.
-- 🔍 **Intuitive Search**: Quickly find the desired emoji using keywords or categories, making it effortless to browse and select the right one.
 - 💻 **Universal Compatibility**: Seamlessly insert emojis into web forms, chat boxes, social media platforms, and any other text input area across the web.
+- 📚 **Extensive Emoji Library**: Access a comprehensive collection of emojis, including the latest Unicode releases, ensuring you always have the perfect emoji at hand.(In Progress...)
+- 🔍 **Intuitive Search**: Quickly find the desired emoji using keywords or categories, making it effortless to browse and select the right one.(In Progress...)
-- 🔄 **Regular Updates**: Stay up-to-date with the latest emoji additions and improvements as new Unicode versions are released.
+- 🔄 **Regular Updates**: Stay up-to-date with the latest emoji additions and improvements as new Unicode versions are released.(In Progress...)

 ### 🛠️ Installation & Usage